connexcs/docs/docs/anyedge/anyedge.md

 + Checks the "R-URI" and whether the domain contains valid characters
 + Checks the URI of the "From" field and whether the domain contains valid characters
 + Checks the URI of the "To" field and whether the domain contains valid characters
-+ Checks the URI of the "Contact" field
++ Checks the URI of the "Contact" field.

 If a packet fails to validate, you can choose how this must be handled.
 You can handle this with a "400" error or with an "X-Validate-Fail" header.
 The reasons why a packet fails to validate are: